"We stand at a critical moment in Earth's history; a time when humanity must choose its future." - The Earth Charter, 2001

 Do you have a meditation or other spiritual practice but find it challenging to sustain and apply it in daily life, especially while communicating or relating with other people?
 Would you like to learn new ways to apply that practice collectively, to co-create more ethical, compassionate and spiritually supportive communities?

 Social Dhamma is about expanding our meditative consciousness into the social domain, activating our own community networks, and co-creating the kinds of communities that support and empower us all to express ourselves authentically and powerfully in the world.

-Please contact me to register your interest or do so on my Social Dhamma facebook page: https://www.facebook.com/socialdhamma/
+If you live near Byron Bay, Australia, and would like to experience this unique kind of groupwork, please contact me to register your interest or do so on my Social Dhamma facebook page: https://www.facebook.com/socialdhamma/

 More Up-Coming Programs